 As cold weather creeps back into Oregon, the settling temperatures help develop the fruit of roses in our own backyards.
 This fruit is a sweet treat called rose hips.
 Rose hips have had a place on the dinner table for generations.

-The best part of having rose hips in kitchen is the generous dose of vitamin C. Even today, pharmacies sell vitamin C tablets that boast of their rose hip content.
-Rose hips have more than ascorbic acid to offer.
-Rose hips are also high in iron.
-The key to processing iron in the body is to couple it with vitamin C. For people that battle anemia, rose hips are a treasure trove of nutrition.
+The best part of having rose hips in the kitchen is the generous dose of vitamin C they offer.
+Even today, pharmacies sell vitamin C tablets that boast of their rose hip content.
+Rose hips have more vitamin C to offer than ascorbic acid.
+Plus, they’re high in iron.
+The key to processing iron in the body is to couple it with vitamin C. For people who battle anemia, rose hips are a treasure trove of nutrition.

 Rose hips are easy to harvest.
 Wait until the hips turn a deep red and twist them between your finger and thumb until the fruit comes off easily in your hand.
-Then simply clean and air dry the fruit and it is ready to nibble.
-Only gather rose hips that have not been sprayed with chemicals or are growing near toxic areas like roads.The best tasting rose hips come from Apothecary Rose, Dog Rose, Damask Rose and Rugosa Rose.
-Wild roses are delightful treat to roll between your teeth while hiking.
-Briar Rose has an extra advantage as the leaves have a tangy apple scent that has been enjoyed by the English as a tea in years past.
+Then simply clean and air dry the fruit.
+Soon, it’ll be ready to nibble.
+Only gather rose hips that haven’t been sprayed with chemicals or aren’t growing near toxic areas like roads.The best tasting rose hips come from Apothecary Rose, Dog Rose, Damask Rose, and Rugosa Rose.
+Wild roses are a delightful treat to roll between your teeth while hiking.
+Briar Rose has an extra advantage as the leaves have a tangy apple scent that’s been enjoyed by the English as a tea in years past.

 Storing Rose Hips